sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 I launched [Sketching with CSS](http://www.sketchingwithcss.com/) twice.
 The first launch I announced pre-orders to a list of about 1000.
-The second launch was whent he book was finished and went out to 3,111 people.
+The second launch was when the book was finished and I launched to 3,111 people.

 On the first launch I made about $5,000 in two days.
-Since the second launch was to a list that was twice as big, I expected to make about twice as much (factoring in some people on the list had already pre-ordered).
-I made $5,000.
+Since the second launch was to a list that was three times as big, I expected to make about twice as much (factoring in some people on the list had already pre-ordered).
+Instead I only made $5,000.
 Oops.
 I clearly messed up my launch.

 After chatting with Amy Hoy on Skype about it, I learned that I had failed to build anticipation for the product.
 In the second launch I